udacity/create-your-own-adventure/english/marshmallow.md

-You decide the only way out is to climb, [climb](climbing/climbing.md) hard friend.
+﻿You decide the only way out is to climb, [climb](climbing/climbing.md) hard friend.

 [Know about the life of this world](00-Life-of-this-world/Life of this world.md)